-You can also use the comment forms on your blog posts for collecting email addresses legally.
+You can also use the comment forms on your blog posts to collect email addresses legally.

 When someone leaves a comment, you simply ask them to share their name and email, to verify they are a real person and not a bot.
-You can later use these same email addresses to send out newsletters and other valuable content.
+Later, you can use these same email addresses to send email newsletters and other valuable content.

-Bear in mind that this method might result in a high number of unsubscribes, unless the content you are providing is incredibly valuable.
+Bear in mind that this method might result in many unsubscribes, unless the email content you provide is incredibly valuable.